 The Inner West Council is adopting a holistic approach to understanding and responding to community emissions.
-Kinesis has produced a robust, GPC-compliant sector-based baseline emissions inventory for the Inner West region.
-However, Inner West Council also recognises that its community is connected to the global economy and therefore influences global greenhouse gas emissions through the supply chains of the good and services purchased within the LGA boundary.
-To provide a holistic understanding of emissions associated with the region, Kinesis has included the results of an innovative Sydney University research report about the emissions impact of household consumption, otherwise known as consumption-based emissions, in the Inner West,
+Kinesis has produced a robust, Global Protocol for Community Greenhouse Gas Emissions (GPC) -compliant sector-based baseline emissions inventory for the Inner West region.
+However, Inner West Council also recognises that its community is connected to the global economy and therefore influences global greenhouse gas emissions through the supply chains of the goods and services purchased within the LGA boundary.
+To provide a holistic understanding of emissions associated with the region, Kinesis has included the results of an innovative Sydney University research report about the emissions impact of household consumption, otherwise known as consumption-based emissions, in the Inner West.